Texas authorities have begun arresting migrants at a public park near the US-Mexico border, official says | KRDO

 By Rosa Flores, Sara Weisfeldt, Aya Elamroussi and Alisha Ebrahimji, CNN

-Eagle Pass, Texas (CNN) — As the surge of migrants continues to overwhelm authorities at the US-Mexico border, tensions between Texas and federal officials are escalating.
+Eagle Pass, Texas (CNN) — As the migrant crisis continues at the US-Mexico border and beyond, tensions between Texas and federal officials remain high.

 Here are the latest developments: